tomas-chudjak/build-jenkins-job/README.md

-# Build jenkins job from Github Action :rocket:
+# Build jenkins job from GitHub Action :rocket:

 This action builds/triggers a jenkins job, waiting it to be finished and enabling to pass job params.